Dynamical Magic Transitions in Monitored Clifford+T Circuits: Bulk monitors SP probability

-The Pauli $M_j$ is expressible in terms of these $\gamma_j$ generators and their $\gamma_j$ flip operators.
-All the other generators (i.e., the $A$ and $B'$ generators) do not have $j$ in their support and thus cannot feature in $M_j$ by themselves.
-Hence, in the expression of $M_j$ in terms of stabilizer generators and flip operators, the $A$ and $B'$ generators can enter at most as tails tied to the flip operators featuring in $M_j$.
-This is in order to cancel the flip operator combination's support in subsystems $A$ and $B'$.
-(Note $A$ and $B'$ flip operators cannot enter since $M_j$ cannot flip $A$ and $B'$ generators due to not being in their support.)
-However, if these tails including $A$ and $B'$ generators are needed, we can redefine the $AB$ generators such that the tails are removed.
-Thus, relabelling the generators and flip operators entering in $M_j$ for brevity yields
+The Pauli $M_j$ is expressible in terms of these $\gamma_j$ generators and their $\gamma_j$ destabilizers.
+All the other generators (i.e., the $B$ and $C'$ generators) do not have $j$ in their support and thus cannot feature in $M_j$ by themselves.
+Hence, in the expression of $M_j$ in terms of stabilizer generators and destabilizers, the $B$ and $C'$ generators can enter at most as tails tied to the destabilizers featuring in $M_j$.
+This is in order to cancel the destabilizer combination's support in subsystems $B$ and $C'$.
+(Note $B$ and $C'$ destabilizers cannot enter since $M_j$ cannot flip $B$ and $C'$ generators due to not being in their support.)
+However, if these tails including $B$ and $C'$ generators are needed, we can redefine the $BC$ generators such that the tails are removed.
+Thus, relabelling the generators and destabilizers entering in $M_j$ for brevity (since these were not necessarily the first $\gamma_j$ generators of the state to be stabilizer-purified) yields

 up to a $\pm1, \pm i$ prefactor, and $\alpha_i, \beta_i = 0, 1$. \end{proof}